 Wachusett Earthday, the Department of Conservation and Recreation and the seven Towns are partners in the regional collection center.

-Household Hazardous Waste Collection Days for 2013:
+Household Hazardous Waste Collection Days

 (includes Paints and Chemicals)